 Gordon Crovitz’s Wall Street Journal editorial “Who Really Invented the Internet?”
 (July 23, 2012) generated a lot of blowback owing to factual errors in his recounting of how certain network technologies were developed.
-As he used this story to support a broader case for limited government, the responses were often vituperative.
+As he used this story to support a broader case for limiting government intrusion into technology markets, the responses were often vituperative.
 Although Crovitz was wrong on some of the history, I agree with his point of view:

 “It’s important to understand the history of the Internet because it’s too often wrongly cited to justify big government.
 It’s also important to recognize that building great technology businesses requires both innovation and the skills to bring innovations to market.
 As the contrast between Xerox and Apple shows, few business leaders succeed in this challenge.
 Those who do—not the government—deserve the credit for making it happen.”

 The bile of the complaints seems to be motivated more by a dislike of Crovitz’s point of view about government than a desire to set the record straight.
 Many pointed to a few now-seminal results of certain government funded projects as proof positive that public R&D is necessarily a good thing, that Crovitz’s factual errors indicate he is an ignorant fool, and therefore what he has to say is simply a right-wing polemic.